dr-mushtaq/Academic-writing/Research Paper/How to write title ,abstract and Introduction of Research Paper.md

 - Provide context: Introduce the research topic and its significance in a broader context, highlighting any relevant background information or previous studies.
 - State the research question or hypothesis: Clearly articulate your main research question or hypothesis to guide the reader throughout the paper.
 - Outline the paper’s structure: Briefly mention the main sections or key points that will be covered in your research paper.
+- Clear research questionMost importantly, you need to present a clear research question and convince your readers that your work fills a gap in current knowledge — if the readers do not believe that your paper will improve their understanding of the field in a meaningful way, they are less likely to invest valuable time and effort in reading it carefully [2].
+- Purpose and Structure The structure and length of an Introduction are not set in stone and can vary across fields and publications [2].but this section ultimately serves a single purpose: to lead the reader through a narrative that ends with the presentation of the research and the reasons for its importance [2].
+The ideal structure of such a narrative is a “funnel” that starts with broad conceptual information and gradually narrows in scope and specificity until the information presented is specific to the research questions being addressed [2]
+-  Grab the Reader Draw them immediately to the crucial issue that your paper address.
+The Introduction to a research paper needs to convince the reader that your work is important and relevant, frame the questions being addressed, and provide context for the findings being presented [2].

+  ## Sections Structure of Introduction

+  **Significance of Study**

+-  Why is it important to undertake this research?
+Who will be the beneficiary(s)?
+-  Justify how the proposed research will contribute to the industry/ national economy/ social sector.
+-  Is the proposed research likely to promote further investigation within and/or across disciplines and fields?

+  ## Sections Structure of Introduction

 ### References